 Does parchment paper keep cookies from sticking?

 Yes, it does.
 Due to its nonstick surface, parchment paper is the best solution for preventing cookies from sticking to the pan.
-It also protects pans and aids in the easier cleanup.
+It also protects pans and aids in easier cleanup.

 Is it better to bake cookies on parchment paper?